What are the Steps in the Branding Process?

 There is no branding “formula.”

-Before getting into the actual steps, Bianca makes sure she lets our listeners know that there is no specific branding formula.
+There is no specific, conventional branding formula.
 It isn’t really something that’s taught in schools.
-She explains branding “is really more of an art than a science.”
+Branding is really more of an art than a science.
 This is why there are so many different approaches to branding.

 Branding is unique to you.

-Mara says that branding is “so much informed by your worldview, how you see people, and how you understand business.”
-It’s also different depending on the size of your business.
+Branding is so much informed by your worldview, how you see people, and how you understand business.
+The process is also drastically affected by the size of your business.
 Big businesses and small businesses won’t brand the same.
 They have different goals, missions, and budgets.

 You are merely co-creating your brand with the world.

 Sure, you put all the work into creating your unique brand identity, but the process is not fully finished yet because you have to share it to make it real.
 In some ways, brands only exist only in the minds of the customer.
 What other people have to say about you—your reputation—influences your brand just as much as all the work you put in.